LITUATUI/M3UPT/README.md

 ### 🥇 Sparkle TV

-Currently, this IPTV player also opens all RTP channels - the ones that are DRM encrypted and the ones that aren't.
+This IPTV player also opens all RTP channels - the ones that are DRM encrypted and the ones that aren't.

 ![Sparkle TV screenshot](/images/Sparkle_TV.avif "Sparkle TV screenshot")